guru2228/architecture-docs/WebApp Architecture.md

 ---

 # Conclusion

+By following this architecture and implementation guide, your team can efficiently develop a cross-platform application that works offline and is available on web, iOS, and Android platforms.
+Leveraging Next.js for server-side rendering, React Native with Expo.dev for iOS & Android App ecosystem, Turborepo for efficient monorepo management and Electron for desktop capabilities you can deliver a consistent user experience across different platforms and connectivity scenarios and allows for maximum code reuse and streamlined development processes.

 By updating the architecture to use **pnpm** as the package manager and support independent releases of components and shared libraries, teams can: